 Click here to view our Volunteer Policy

-The Council deliberated over the nominations but decided that the first recipient of The Donald Fraser Volunteer of the Year Award is Hilary Le Marie.
+The Council deliberated over several nominations but decided that the first recipient of The Donald Fraser Volunteer of the Year Award is Hilary Le Marie.

 She is a shining example of a good citizen, and are very grateful of the hard work she puts in to making Leigh-on-Sea a better place to live.